Matilda of Savoy, Queen of Portugal: Life as queen consort

-Mafalda first appears with her husband on 23 May 1146 confirming a donation that had been made previously by her mother-in-law, Teresa of León, to the Order of Cluny.
+Matilda first appears with her husband on 23 May 1146 confirming a donation that had been made previously by her mother-in-law, Teresa of León, to the Order of Cluny.
 She was very devoted to the Cistercian Order and founded the Monasterio of Costa in Guimarães and a hospital/hostel for pilgrims, the poor and the sick in Canaveses.
 She stipulated in her will that this hospital was to be kept always clean, that it should be furnished with good and clean beds and that, if any of those lodged at the institution should die there, three masses were to be celebrated for the salvation of their souls.

 Walter Map, in his work, De nugis curialium, tells a story that "the King of Portugal now living", almost certainly Afonso, had been convinced by evil counselors to murder his pregnant wife out of misplaced jealousy.
 However, there is no other authority for this account, and it is not generally accepted.

 Death and burial

-Queen Mafalda died in Coimbra on 3 December 1157 or 1158 (Note: Mattoso refers to 1157 as the year of her death.
+Queen Matilda died in Coimbra on 3 December 1157 or 1158 (Note: Mattoso refers to 1157 as the year of her death.
 Portuguese historian La Figanière mentions the same day but a year later based on a document which proves that the queen was still alive in 1158.
-The document, dated 1158 and kept at the Torre do Tombo, mentioned by La Figanière refers to the donation of Atouguia by King Afonso and his wife to Guilherme de cornibus where Afonso confirms cum uxore mea Regina domna Mahalda filia comitis Amadei (sic) et de Moriana ("with my wife Queen Mafalda, daughter the Count of Savoy and Maurienne") .) and was buried at the Monastery of Santa Cruz where her husband, who survived her by more than twenty-seven years, was later interred.
+The document, dated 1158 and kept at the Torre do Tombo, mentioned by La Figanière refers to the donation of Atouguia by King Afonso and his wife to Guilherme de cornibus where Afonso confirms cum uxore mea Regina domna Mahalda filia comitis Amadei (sic) et de Moriana ("with my wife Queen Mafalda, daughter of the Count of Savoy and Maurienne") .) and was buried at the Monastery of Santa Cruz where her husband, who survived her by more than twenty-seven years, was later interred.
 She was survived by six of her seven children, only three of whom, infantes Sancho, Urraca and Theresa, would reach adulthood.

 Marriage and issue

-Although the Annales D. Alfonsi Portugallensium Regis, record that the wedding of Alfonso and Mafalda was celebrated in 1145, it was not until a year later, in May 1146, when they both appear in royal charters.
+Although the Annales D. Alfonsi Portugallensium Regis, record that the wedding of Alfonso and Matilda was celebrated in 1145, it was not until a year later, in May 1146, when they both appear in royal charters.
 Historian José Mattoso refers to another source, Noticia sobre a Conquista de Santarém (News on the Conquest of Santarém), which states that the city was taken on 15 May 1147, less than a year after their marriage.
 Since at that time no wedding ceremony could be performed during Lent, Mattoso suggests that the marriage could have taken place in March or April of 1146, possibly on Easter Sunday which fell on 31 March of that year.
 The groom was almost thirty-eight years old and the bride was about twenty-one years old.

 The children of this marriage were: